noddycode/ModBot/README.md

 # ModBot

 This is a simple little bot made specifically for liveblogging discord servers.
+Please note that this bot is in its early stages and major changes are likely to occur in the future.

 ##Installing and Running ModBot